How to set up a graphical interface

 It might be the case that we only want Multipass to launch one application and to see only that window, without having the need for a complete desktop.
 It turns out that this setup is simpler than the RDP approach, because we do not need the Multipass instance to deploy a full desktop.
 Instead, we can use X11 to connect the applications in the instance with the graphical capabilities of the host.

-stuff.
-We will allow our user in the host to log in to the Multipass instance through ssh, so that we can pass extra parameters to it.
-We can achieve that by copying our public key, in file ~/.ssh/id_rsa.pub
+.
+Our user in the host will log in to the Multipass instance through SSH, so that we can pass extra parameters to it.

-to the list of authorized keys of the instance, in file ~/.ssh/authorized_keys
+, to the list of authorized keys of the instance, into the file ~/.ssh/authorized_keys

 If the file ~/.ssh/id_rsa.pub

-does not exist, it means that the SSH keys must be created.
+does not exist, it means that you need to create your SSH keys.
 Use ssh-keygen

-Then, check the IP address of the instance, using multipass info rocking-squirrel
+Check the IP address of the instance, using multipass info headbanging-squid

-.
-Finally, we can log in to the instance using X forwarding doing
+Finally, log in to the instance using X forwarding using the command (replace xx.xx.xx.xx

-A small window containing the X logo must show up.
+A small window containing the X logo will show up.
 Done!

 The first step in Mac is to make sure a X server is running.
 The easiest way is to install XQuartz.